 We, the jury, find the defendant, [name], not guilty of murder as charged in the indictment, and not guilty of the lesser offense of manslaughter, but guilty of the lesser offense of criminally negligent homicide.

 Foreperson of the Jury

 Printed Name of Foreperson

-VERDICT—NOT GUILTY

-We, the jury, find the defendant, [name], not guilty.

-Foreperson of the Jury

-Printed Name of Foreperson

 [Continue with punishment instructions as needed.]